icopy-site/awesome/docs/awesome/free-for-dev.md

   * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 300 users.
   * [featurepeek.com](https://featurepeek.com) - Cloud provider-agnostic front-end feature environments with team collaboration tools built-in.
 Works with static and Dockerized front-ends.
 Free for public repositories.
+  * [Spectrum](https://spectrum.chat/) - Create public or private communities for free.

 ## Code Quality

   * [codescene.io](https://codescene.io/) - CodeScene prioritizes technical debt based on how the developers work with the code, and visualizes organizational factors like team coupling and system mastery.
 Free for Open Source.
   * [hiberly.com](https://hiberly.com) - Tech debt toolkit for developers - grabs feedback from engineers after each merge, then aggregates this to quantify and highlight tech debt in the codebase.
 Free for use in retrospectives for up to 12 months.
   * [tachikoma.io](https://tachikoma.io/) — Dependency Update for Ruby, Node.js, Perl projects, free for Open Source
-  * [landscape.io](https://landscape.io/) — Code Quality for Python projects, free for Open Source
   * [codeclimate.com](https://codeclimate.com/) — Automated code review, free for Open Source and unlimited organisation-owned private repos (upto 4 collaboraters).
 Also free for students and institutions.
   * [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
   * [coveralls.io](https://coveralls.io/) — Display test coverage reports, free for Open Source